 The launch schedule for the new satellites is as follows:

-- in 2025 — a series of Arktika-MP satellites.
-They will provide hydrometeorological information, including weather forecasts on a regional and global scale: forecasts and conditions of sea areas, oceans, the Northern Sea Route, conditions for aviation flights of the helio-geophysical situation in near-Earth space, the state of the ionosphere and the Earth's magnetic field.
-The satellite will also relay signals from COSPAS-SARSAT emergency radio beacons;
+- in 2025 - a series of Arktika-MP satellites.
+They will provide hydrometeorological information, including weather forecasts on a regional and global scale: forecasts and conditions of sea areas, oceans, the Northern Sea Route, conditions for aviation flights of the helio-geophysical environment in near-Earth space, the state of the ionosphere and the Earth's magnetic field.
+The satellite will also relay signals from emergency radio buoys COSPAS-SARSAT;

-- in 2026 — a high-resolution observation spacecraft Resurs-PM.
+- in 2026 - a high-detail observation spacecraft Resurs-PM.
 It will be engaged in cartography, monitor emergency situations, and obtain data for the search for hydrocarbon resources;

 Read materials on the topic: